-The story of Café do Brasil, producers of Kimbo Coffee, is like a story straight out of a Hollywood movie, all about success, willpower and entrepreneurship.
-It is actually an all-Italian, or rather Neapolitan, tale unfolding over the last 50 years, a history of daring choices made with a a classic text book example of prodigious entrepreneurial flair.
+The story of Café do Brasil, producers of Kimbo Coffee, is like a story straight out of a Hollywood movie all about success, willpower and entrepreneurship.
+It is actually an all-Italian or, rather, Neapolitan tale unfolding over the last 50 years; a history of daring choices made with a classic, text book example of prodigious entrepreneurial flair.
 Created as a small roasting plant in the years after the Second World War, Café do Brasil grew exponentially to become a nationally renowned coffee roasting company.

 By the 1970's, Kimbo Coffee was the undisputed market leader in Campania, thanks to the unfaltering superior quality and the adherence to the typical Neapolitan tradition in coffee.
 From a distribution limited to the Campania region, Café do Brasil implemented a bold expansion policy and by 1994 had gained a prominent second place on the Italian packaged-coffee market with their brands Kimbo and Kosé.

 Kimbo is the company founded by the Rubino Brothers in 1963 and from which the Kimbo trademark was created, a name that evokes exotic lands where coffee beans are cultivated.
 Some years later the Kosè trademark was also created, a good and convenient product.
 In 2012 it conquered the coffee shops in Sardinia, thanks to the take-over of the historical coffee company from Cagliari, La Tazza d’Oro.
 In 1994 Cafè do Brasil ranked second in the retail sector of the Italian market for packaged coffee, a position that it still holds today.